Diary of a Quilter - a quilt blog

 Repurpose Used Items

-This past year I had a really sweet experience repurposing a family "heirloom."
-Last year my cousin reached out to me to ask for my help with a special project for his dad, who was celebrating his 85th birthday.
+A couple of years ago I had a really sweet experience repurposing a family "heirloom."
+My cousin reached out to me to ask for my help with a special project for his dad, who was going to celebrate his 85th birthday.

 During my growing-up years my Uncle's almost-daily at-home outfit was a polyester flight suit/leisure suit.
-I remember it vividly through the 70’s and 80’s.
-My cousin had rescued the suit before it was thrown away and held onto it for years, unsure what to do with it, before asking if I could try making some pillows from the jumpsuit.
+I remember it vividly through the 70's and 80's.
+His son had rescued the suit before it was thrown away and held onto it for years, unsure what to do with it, before asking if I could try making some pillows from the jumpsuit.

 (Please don't ask me how I did it or if I'll do the same for you.
 I'll only ever do this for someone that I share DNA with. lol)